visualization

 What’s the Difference Between Short Calls and Long Calls?

 Every time a call option contract transaction takes place there is a seller and a buyer.
-The seller is said to have gone short the calls and the buyer is long the calls.
-“Short calls” and “long calls” are simply shorthand for these two positions and strategies.
+The seller is said to be short the calls and the buyer is long the calls.
+“Short calls” and “long calls” are simply shorthand for two different positions and strategies.

-Short calls are a bearish options strategy used to profit from an expected sideways to downward price action on a security.
-On the other hand, a long call is a bullish options strategy that aims to capitalize on upward price movements on an asset such as a stock or exchange-traded fund (ETF).
+Short calls are a bearish options strategy that may benefit from a decline in the underlying asset’s price, or from time decay in low-volatility conditions when used in a covered call.
+On the other hand, a long call is a bullish options strategy that aims to capitalize on upward price movements on an asset, such as a stock or exchange-traded fund (ETF).

 Short calls are the opposite strategy to long calls and their potential payoffs reflect that.
-Long calls have the potential to be unlimited in gain, and short calls the maximum gain is the premium.
+Long calls may offer theoretically unlimited upside, while the maximum profit for a short call is capped at the premium received.

 What Are Short Calls?

-“Short calls” is shorthand for pursuing the strategy of selling a call option.
+“Short calls” are an options strategy involving selling a call option.

 Short call sellers receive a premium when the call is sold.
 The seller hopes to see a decrease in the underlying asset’s price to achieve the maximum profit.

 It is also possible for the seller to profit if the underlying asset price stays the same.
-Options prices are based on intrinsic value (the difference between the strike price and the asset price) and time value.
+Options prices are based on intrinsic value (the difference between the strike price and the asset price) and extrinsic value, influenced by time to expiration and volatility.

-Short calls have a fixed maximum profit equal to the premium collected and losses are undefined.
+Short calls have a fixed maximum profit equal to the premium collected, but risk is technically unlimited if the asset rallies sharply.
 Theoretically, a stock could rise to infinity, so there is no cap on how high the value of a call option could be.

 Therefore short calls can be highly risky.
 For this reason, traders should have a risk management plan in place when they engage in naked call selling.